zlsa/zlsadesign.com/content/article/reports-from-the-orion-arm/disappearance-of-the-emissary.md

 "Job's done!" he shouts back.
 "Let's debark and give the signal."

 Matta and I make our way through the grid of pallets to the cargo door.
 It's a beacon of light compared to the gritty darkness of the cargo bay.
 Like most atmo ships, Xon couldn't afford the mass penalty of lights, so we had to wear headlamps to secure the pallets.
 We gratefully switched these off as we stepped onto the elevated cargo platform within the climate-controlled hangar.
 Far above us was the tangled mess of air ducts and power cables that kept the station running.

 "Matta -- Martinez!"
 Hager claps us on the back as we clip ourselves to the cargo platform railing.
 "Fastest I've ever seen those atmo ships loaded up.
 Like to say faster than most crews could do a vacship!"
-Martinez punches the "Down" button on the cargo platform, and it begins to pull back from the ship along with the _pop--pop--pop_ sound of the magnetic stabilizer clamps releasing the ship.
+Martinez punches the "Down" button on the cargo platform, and it begins to pull back from the ship, accompanied by the _pop--pop--pop_ sound of the magnetic stabilizer clamps releasing the ship.

 ---